Countdown to Final Crisis: Trickster and Piper

 Piper goes through a Boom Tube to Apokolips that opens in front of him after thinking he's seeing the "light at the end of the tunnel".
 Once on Apokolips, Piper begins to despair, thinking he is in Hell, and contemplates pulling Trickster's hand out of its cuff and killing himself.
 Piper is stopped by an unknown person before he sets off the bomb.
-The person reveals himself to be Desaad, who frees Piper from the cord, which is revealed to be based on his technology.
-Desaad claims Piper is able to channel the Anti-Life Equation in a manner beyond that of a New God.
+The person reveals himself to be DeSaad, who frees Piper from the cord, which is revealed to be based on his technology.
+DeSaad claims Piper is able to channel the Anti-Life Equation in a manner beyond that of a New God.
 However, before Piper can play the equation on his pipe, Brother Eye finishes assimilating Apokolips.
-After recovering, Desaad confesses to masterminding Trickster and Piper's ordeal.
+After recovering, DeSaad confesses to masterminding Trickster and Piper's ordeal.
 However, they are attacked by an OMAC, and Piper is captured.
-Desaad continues to pursue Piper and convinces him to finally play.
-Piper uses his pipe to kill Desaad and destroy Apokolips (the latter by playing Queen's "The Show Must Go On", knowing it would be the last he would perform), causing Brother Eye to escape when Apokolips explodes.
+DeSaad continues to pursue Piper and convinces him to finally play.
+Piper uses his pipe to kill DeSaad and destroy Apokolips while Brother Eye escapes.
 Piper reawakens in Gotham City and decides to become a hero after seeing the Bat-Signal.